nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

     The following section is an advanced tutorial.
 The default values for `address_prefix` and `address_suffix` were carefully chosen by TMRh20 to demonstrate best practices in terms of choosing a data pipe's address for transmissions.
-Bad practices can be avoided by heading ManiacBug's advice in his
+Bad practices can be avoided by heeding ManiacBug's advice in his
     `detailed blog post <http://maniacalbits.blogspot.com/2013/04/rf24-addressing-nrf24l01-radios-require.html>`_
     about the topic.